vargaseous/sane_reactviteshadcn-ui/README.md

 ![Screenshot](screenshot.png)

-an unopinionated starter kit for designers like me who want to create a modern React + Tailwind site but don't want to have to debug five fucking files just to figure out what the hell is colouring that button.
+a minimalist starter kit for designers like me who want to create a modern React + Tailwind site but don't want to have to debug five fucking files just to figure out what the hell is colouring that button.

 - Minimalist architecture
 - Global styles handled in one place (`index.css`), with Tailwind used directly in components — no scattered theme files or cryptic utility wrappers